ivangfr/springboot-testing-mysql/README.md

     ```
     ./gradlew user-service:clean user-service:cleanTest user-service:check user-service:integrationTest
     ```
-    > **Note**: During the tests, `Testcontainers` starts automatically `MySQL` Docker container before the tests begin and shuts it down when the tests finish.
+    > **Note**: During the tests, `Testcontainers` automatically starts the `MySQL` Docker container before the tests begin and shuts it down when the tests finish.

 - **Unit Test Report** can be found at:
   ```